Video Game Worriers

 “sick, sick, sick”

 The hue and cry from the public and media over Death Race is almost as loud as the electronic shrieks the onscreen victims make as they are dispatched.
-For their part, the National Safety Council brands the game as “sick, sick, sick.”
+Things are kicked off by a July 1976 Associated Press (AP) news wire story out of Seattle about Death Race with the headline “Game runs down pedestrians”, an article picked up by newspapers around the country.
+Probably not helping to calm things, Exidy director of marketing Paul Jacobs is quoted in the AP piece saying “If people get a kick out of running down pedestrians, you have to let them do it.”
+For their part, the National Safety Council brands the game as “insidious, morbid, gross and sick, sick, sick.”
 Some arcade operators balk at purchasing Death Race, but this might have less to do with any moral qualms over the content and more with the fact that the subsequent storm of publicity for the game drives unit prices up around $1,700 to $1,800.
 Amid growing pressure from parental groups looking anywhere but at themselves for an easy excuse to explain their wayward kids, Death Race eventually exits the market after at least four highly successful manufacturing runs, popular to the point of units being back-ordered, and by far Exidy’s best-selling game so far at somewhere over 1000 machines sold.
 They quietly re-issue the game, unchanged, under a slightly revised title, Death Race 98, in 1977.
 Public ire is further peaked by the mainstream media’s coverage of the growing impact of videogames on society spurred on by the Death Race controversy, including a skewering on perennial TV newsmagazine 60 Minutes.
 The Weekly World News, always a bastion of understatement, warns “The video-game craze that’s sweeping America like a plague can produce a crippling, hypnotic-like addiction that could destroy a child’s mental health!”, in an issue dated Oct.
 6, 1981.

 Aaaanyway…undaunted by the bad publicity, Exidy releases a nominal sequel to Death Race in 1977, called Super Death Chase, which curtails the charges of promoting violence by having the victims already dead; the player chases ghosts and skeletons around the playfield with his vehicle.